-Clarion University financial aid applicants are required to make progress toward their degree in order to be considered for federal, state and CU financial aid programs.
+PennWest Clarion financial aid applicants are required to make progress toward their degree in order to be considered for federal, state and CU financial aid programs.
 Clarion's SAP policy requires a student make certain quantitative and qualitative requirements at the end of each academic year, and over their entire period of enrollment.

 Quantitative Requirements: All students must successfully complete at least 67 percent of the credits they attempt, cumulatively.
 Students must also complete their degree program within 150 percent of the published length (credits) of the program.

 Qualitative Requirements: Undergraduate students must maintain a cumulative grade point average of at least a 2.00.
 Graduate students must maintain a cumulative grade point average of 3.00.